Grief support groups, condolence advice, funeral etiquette and more

 A continutaion of the "When a Spouse or Partner Dies" thread.

-Started by Alexandra.
-Last reply by Monica Misura on Friday.
+Started by Harold McKinstry.
+Last reply by Dennis Bux yesterday.

 I did find something that did help me with the insomnia in "Woman's World (April 2, 2012 issue)," a grocery store checkout magazine.
 Honey is a natural sedative that triggers tryptophan in the brain and prevents the release of cortisol, a stress hormone.
 It soothes your muscles, and helps us to unwind and also can prevent leg cramps.
 The article says you can take a spoonful of honey before bed.
 To induce calm, drug-free sleep add it to a cup of tea or milk.
 Be careful if you're allergic to bee stings or you're diabetic; check your blood sugar, if you are, to make sure your sugar is not too high.
 I like to get a brand that has the honeycomb in it.